MajidGitHubRepos/MRegTest/README.md

     |   ├── com.antler4AC                 # All files for performing Action Code analysis
     |   ├── com.server                    # All files for receiving traces from distributed clients
     |   ├── com.umlrtParser               # All files for performing structural/behavioral static analysis and creating PES
+    |   ├── com.testing                   # All files for performing regression testing for distributed UML-RT models
     ├── JAR                               # All required JAR files that should be added to the project ├── Experiments
     │   ├── Original                      # Original Models (including: Replication.zip, ParcelRouter.zip , ...)
-    │   ├── PhysicalTimeStamp             # Models that annotate traces with timestamps (e.g., MDebugger)
+    │   ├── Baseline                      # Models that annotate traces with timestamps └── MDebugger
-    |   ├── VectorTime                    # Models that annotate traces with Vector-Time
-    │   └── TimeStampFree                 # Models that use no timestamp
-    └── MDebugger
     │   ├── DebuggerModel                 # The Debugging Agent which is developed using UML-RT
     |   ├── Model_instrumentation         # All the developed script for the model transformation